Rode1000/YouTube-Music-Player/Readme.md

 ## Features

-- **Filter Connection**: Filters network requests using multiple filter lists (EasyList, EasyPrivacy, uBlock filters).
+- **Filter Connection**: Filters network requests using multiple filter lists (EasyList, EasyPrivacy, uBlock filters, Ghostery filters).
 - **Multi-language Support**: Automatically detects system locale with support for English, Spanish, Italian, and Portuguese by [@Rode1000](https://github.com/Rode1000).
 - **Minimize to Tray**: Minimize to the system tray and keep music playing (remembers the toggle state).
 - **Mini Player**: Optional always-on-top mini player with playback controls, seek bar, like/dislike, and quick return to the main window.